-Walden Middle School is part of the Park Hill School District in Kansas City, Mo. and is the result of master planning and community collaboration efforts leading to adoption of a new sixth grade model bringing sixth, seventh and eighth graders together in the district’s first middle school.
-The new 114,500 square-foot community-centric building can serve up to 750 students in open, flexible learning spaces while connecting students to nature.
+Walden Middle School is part of the Park Hill School District in Kansas City, Mo. and is the result of master planning and community collaboration efforts leading to adoption of a new sixth grade model bringing sixth, seventh and eighth graders together in a new middle school.
+The new 114,500-square-foot community-centric building can serve up to 750 students in open, flexible learning spaces while connecting students to nature.

 “The project has a clear educational vision that was well expressed in the design.
 The submission clearly described the community engagement process in creating a new middle school model.
 The learning environments are filled with daylight, which truly enhance the learning experience.
 The building is flexible, with great connections to the outdoors,” said A4LE Juror Irene Nigaglioni.

 Transparent connectivity creates a safe, comfortable environment for students of each grade, with an emphasis on flexible and adaptable spaces with ample daylighting.
 The site was strategically selected to offer students direct connections to nature, with a large outdoor courtyard, stream and direct views of the lush foliage surrounding the building.
-This connectivity, along with strategically designed collaborative spaces, led to an evolution of learning styles for the Park Hill curriculum.
+This connectivity, along with strategically designed collaborative spaces, supports a variety of learning styles for the Park Hill curriculum.

 “Walden is a beautiful place for our middle school students to learn and grow,” Superintendent Dr. Jeanette Cowherd said.
 “We appreciate the skill and talent of the team at Hollis + Miller, which is evident in the way they balanced form and function in the learning spaces at Walden.”